 Learn more about the different ways our students get the real-world experience they need today so that they can better shape the world tomorrow.

 Whatever you want to study, Lang has programs to get you the real-world experience you need to excel after graduation.
 Take a course like Postcolonial Africa or Non-Western Approaches to World Politics, then travel to Cape Town, South Africa, to explore democratic transition in a post-apartheid society.
 Take a seminar about social justice in today’s globalized food systems, then engage in debate with faculty and peers over lunch in the courtyard.
-Meet passionate fellow students in a course on urban ecology, then team up to design resilient strategies that address the drought in California.
+Meet passionate fellow students in a course on urban ecology, then team up to design resilient strategies to address the drought in California.
 With our immersive programs, you'll become part of a learning community that connects the dots between your personal lived experience and social justice theories in programs offered through the

 Office of Civic Engagement and Social Justice.